gkeenans/gkeenan.co/src/avgb/2024-07-15-uh-oh-i-think-i-really-like-the-sonos-ace-headphones.md

 $450 is a lot to ask for headphones.
 The fact that these boast sound comparable to the AirPods Max, for $100 less, is nice.
 I actually ended up trading in my AirPods Max and knocking $130 of the purchase price.
 Knowing that I was replacing two annoying headphones, as well as adding functionality to my existing home audio setup, made that easier to justify.

-If you don't have a Sonos sound bar and aren't tied into the Apple ecosystem, I don't know if I would say, "Hey, yo, run out and buy these."
+If you don't have a Sonos sound bar, I don't know if I would say, "Hey, yo, run out and buy these."
 They are damned good, but something tells me you could be equally pleased with something comparable from Bose or Sony for a similar or cheaper price.

 ***Are these actually questions people sent you?
 Sometimes it's hard to tell if you're serious or not.***